Miracle Man: Legacy of Mesothelioma Survivor Barry Knowles

 What happened next is astounding.

 Without medical intervention, Knowles’ tumor progression slowed, and doctors updated his prognosis to 12 months.
-He extended it a full six years beyond his original life expectancy.
+He extended it a full six years beyond his original life expectancy for mesothelioma.

 Knowles Contributed to Mesothelioma Research & Support